 The following diagram shows the containment hierarchy for this example.
 The axes contains a line, which is used to plot the data that the cursor moves along.
 The axes also contains the hierarchy of hgtransform objects that construct the cursor.

-The first step is to create an axes with fixed limits so MATLAB does not rescale the limits as the cursor moves along the line.
-Creating the axes automatically creates a figure to contain it.
+The first step is to create a figure and ensure it uses the OpenGL® renderer.
+Then create an axes with fixed limits so MATLAB does not rescale the limits as the cursor moves along the line.

 The cross part of the cursor is formed from two surface objects, which are translated to overlap.
 Each surface is contained in its own hgtransform object (handles t1 and t2) because they are translated in different directions.
 Both hgtransform objects are themselves contained in another hgtransform object (handle T).